BaseMax/DecodeQueryStringC/README.md

 # Decode Query String Using C

-A tiny library for decode query string using c with utf8 support and html entities.
+A tiny library for decode value of the query string using c with utf8 support and html entities.

 # Using